CagoThaPlug/LEECH/README.md

 ### Game Interactions
 The `onGameTick(GameTick event)` method handles various game interactions, such as item picking, NPC interactions, and bank transactions.
 The usage of WidgetPackets and MousePackets suggests operations related to UI and mouse movements.

+Please note that this plugin appears to be designed for a specific game, as it references game-specific items like `Secondary.GIANT_SEAWEED` and `SuperGlassMakerPluginConfig`.
+To use this plugin with a different game, you may need to replace these items with game-specific equivalents.

 ### Logging
 Throughout the plugin, there are several logging statements used to trace operations and aid in debugging in case of errors or exceptions.